 Designer's Dilemma– Ideal vs Practical

 Mid-point during the internship, business strategy pivoted from it’s decided path.
-I was shocked to find that my designs were no longer achievable in the available time and resource constraints.
+I was dejected initially to find that my designs were no longer achievable in the available time and resource constraints.

 I was faced with a tough choice:

-Thus, I was able to show my vision to the leadership team at the same time help the them meet critical launch deadlines.✨
+This showed my vision to the leadership team at the same time helped the them meet critical launch deadlines.✨

 - It starts out fuzzy, but keep at it and focus on the process: I was flustered initially because of complex problem space.
-However, as I focussed on user research, understanding business context, clarity emerged.
-Staying laser-focussed on the user, trying to understand their needs, pain-points, motivations helped me bring tremendous value to the project.
+However, as I understood business and user goals, clarity emerged.
+Staying laser-focussed on the user helped me add crucial value to the project.